tonyla/tonyla.github.io/source/_posts/2014-09-14-the-4k-programmer.markdown

 - Remote Office
 ---

-In my internet travells I happened across this link [(4k is for programmers)](http://tiamat.tsotech.com/4k-is-for-programmers) about using a 4k Seiki as a primary display.
+In my internet travels I happened across this link [(4k is for programmers)](http://tiamat.tsotech.com/4k-is-for-programmers) about using a 4k Seiki as a primary display.
 As I've always been a believer in more pixels, I figured why not give this a shot.

 ## My Old Setup